How Sushi Bay’s $15.3M penalty for migrant worker exploitation reveals payroll compliance issues

 The Federal Court's ruling announced on 6 August 2024 revealed that 163 workers—predominantly Korean nationals on student, working holiday, and skilled worker visas—were underpaid over $650,000 between 2016 and 2020.
 Despite previous warnings and penalties, the offending company continued to exploit its workforce, resulting in significant financial and reputational damage.

 interested in learning more about employment tax, wage theft and immigration matters?
-Register for our upcoming webinar designed to help advisers navigate the tax implications in client transactions.
+Watch our webinar, designed to help advisers navigate the tax implications in client transactions.

 Understanding ‘serious contraventions’